Consumer medicine information

 Immunogenicity.

-Anti-drug antibodies (ADAs) were detected in both serum and CSF in 79% and 33%, respectively, of patients treated with cerliponase alfa for up to 161 weeks.
-Drug-specific neutralizing antibodies (NAb) capable of inhibiting receptor-mediated cellular uptake of cerliponase alfa were not detected in the CSF.
-No association was found between serum or CSF ADA titres and incidence or severity of hypersensitivity.
-Patients who experienced moderate hypersensitivity adverse events were tested for drug-specific IgE and found to be negative.
-No correlations were found between higher ADA titres and reductions in efficacy measurements.
+In the clinical studies, no association was found between serum ADA titres and incidence or severity of hypersensitivity.
+Patients who experienced moderate to severe hypersensitivity adverse events or anaphylaxis were tested for drug-specific IgE and found to be negative.
+No correlations were found between higher ADA or Nab titres and reduction in efficacy measurements.
 There was no apparent effect of serum or CSF ADA on the plasma or CSF pharmacokinetics, respectively.

 Paediatric population.